What is a Commercial Pesticide Applicator license and when is it required?

 - Visit the Georgia Commercial Pesticide Applicator's Testing Information website for exam information and registration.

-- Order study materials from the University of Georgia including the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and appropriate categorical manual(s) from the UGA Extension Publication Store under the Commercial Applicator’s Study Guides page.
+- Order study manuals from the University of Georgia including the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and appropriate category manual(s) from the UGA Extension Publication Store under the Commercial Applicator’s Study Guides page.
 If you prefer to place your order by mail, download the Pesticide Applicator Study Material order form (PDF).

 How long does Commercial Pesticide Applicator license last and how do I renew it?